Verónica Ruiz de Velasco: Exhibitions in Mexico

-Career in the United States
+Work in the United States

 In the summer of 1995, Ruiz de Velasco was vacationing for two weeks with her father in Cozumel and met her future husband.
-In July, 1996, she married him at the Igelsias San Miguel on the Isla de Cozumel.
-In August her father died at the age of 81.
+In July 1996, she married him at the Igelsias San Miguel on the Isla de Cozumel.
+In August, her father Pedro Ruiz de Velasco died at the age of 81.
 In September she returned to Dallas with her husband.

 The January 1997 edition of the Lifestyle Magazine contained a biography of Ruiz de Velasco's Career.
 In February the Anasazi Gallery in Dallas held a solo exhibition for Ruiz de Velasco.
 In April, Lucent Technologies held an exhibition of her work in their private executive gallery in Mesquite, Texas.
 In June, AT&T held an exhibition in their private executive gallery in Las Colinas, Texas.
 In October, Nordstrom of the Gallería in Dallas promoted Ruiz de Velasco's oil paintings throughout their store in honor of Hispanic Heritage Month.
 Ruiz de Velasco signed several hundred autographs.
 Nordstrom of the Gallería also held a fashion show with their top clothing lines with Ruiz de Velasco's art images used as a photographic backdrop.

 In 1997, Mrs. Nancy Hamon asked Ruiz de Velasco to create a mural for the Nancy and Jake L. Hamon Biomedical Research Building at the University of Texas Southwestern Medical Center in Dallas.
 The mural was 3 meters by 4 meters.
 It was inaugurated by Nancy Hamon and the Director of the Medical Center, Dr. Kern Wildenthall.